jamesrharwood/srqr/items/ethics.md

         * How did you ensure data security and integrity, if at all?
         * Did you anonymize participants, if at all?

-        Did you offer any compensation or incentives to facilitate participation?
-Describe it.
+        If you offered compensation or incentives to facilitate participation, describe them.
 ---

 ## What to write